 After you set up integration with your cloud provider(s), Lacework scans your environment to find any account security risks, misconfigurations, etc. Lacework accomplishes this by using SecurityAudit API calls to check all resource configurations and validating each control against CIS and Lacework defined best practices.
 Lacework then reports misconfigured items to be resolved.

-Additionally, Lacework ingests AWS CloudTrail, Azure Activity Log, and GCP Audit Logs and streams them to the Lacework data warehouse to build a baseline of normal behavior, which is updated hourly.
+Additionally, Lacework ingests AWS CloudTrail, Azure activity logs, and GCP audit logs and streams them to the Lacework data warehouse to build a baseline of normal behavior, which is updated hourly.
 From this, Lacework can provide detailed in-context alerts for anomalous behavior by comparing each hour to the previous one.
 Anomaly detection uses machine learning to determine, for example, if a user account accesses a specific resource for the first time, logs in from a new region, or if a user adds a new user.
-Lacework then displays any anomalies in the Lacework console CloudTrail dossier.
+Lacework then displays any anomalies in the corresponding dossier in the Lacework Console.

-Lacework’s CloudTrail, Activity Log, and Audit Trail log scanning uses policy-based detection that contains Lacework-defined policies.
-These predefined policies are visible in the Lacework console.
+Lacework’s CloudTrail, activity log, and audit log scanning uses policy-based detection that contains Lacework-defined policies.
+These predefined policies are visible in the Lacework Console.
 You can enable or disable policies as needed.
-The Lacework console also has the ability to suppress AWS behavior anomaly policies, which allow you to tune alerts to focus on specific assets.
+The Lacework Console also has the ability to suppress AWS behavior anomaly policies, which allow you to tune alerts to focus on specific assets.

 The workload portion provides process-aware threat and intrusion detection for your cloud environment and notifies you through your chosen method of any events.